Rain or shine, make weather an asset, not an adversary

 Plan for and respond to critical weather events with advanced analytics to ensure business continuity

 In 2019, there were 373 catastrophic weather events, like droughts or floods, globally causing $229 billion in economic loss.
-And so far in 2020 we are already seeing impact caused by extreme weather events around the world, including:
+In 2020 there were 22 separate billion-dollar disasters in the U.S. alone, shattering the previous record.
+And so far in 2021 we are already seeing impact caused by extreme weather events around the world, including:

-- Global temperatures in 2020 are on pace for one of the planet’s top two warmest years in 141 years of temperature records impacting many industries.
+- Global temperatures are on pace for one of the planet’s top two warmest years in 141 years of temperature records impacting many industries.

 - In the US, the Atlantic hurricane season has proven to be very active with over 20 named storms, with many residents and businesses throughout the Gulf Coast affected by flooding, infrastructure damage and power outages.